anuragthapad/another-maven-pipeline-repo/README.md

-If you check option "Ignore post-commit hooks" along with the above cron expression in Poll SCM, this will Ignore changes notified by SCM post-commit hooks and now the build will be triggered only if there is a commit and it has been 2 hours.
+If you check option "Ignore post-commit hooks" along with the above cron expression in Poll SCM, this will Ignore changes notified by SCM post-commit hooks and now the build will be triggered only if there is a commit and it has been 2 hours..